jasond-s/fluent-fix/README.md

     .withThing(function () { return fixture(); })
     .build();

-// The evaluation of the final object unlike a lot of libraries is also lazy.
+// The evaluation of the final object, unlike a lot of libraries, is also lazy.
 // Nothing is evaluated until you call build!
 ```